-- (2) Under paragraph 2(2)(a) in determining whether to recognize an applicant as a trade repository under section 15 of the Act, it is anticipated that the Authority will consider a number of factors, including - (a) the manner in which the trade repository proposes to comply with the Regulation, - (b) whether the trade repository has meaningful representation on its governing body, - (c) whether the trade repository has sufficient financial and operational resources for the proper performance of its functions, - (d) whether the rules and procedures of the trade repository ensure that its business is conducted in an orderly manner that fosters both fair and efficient capital markets, and improves transparency in the derivatives market, - (e) whether the trade repository has policies and procedures to effectively identify and manage conflicts of interest arising from its operation or the services it provides, - (f) whether the requirements of the trade repository relating to access to its services are fair and reasonable, - (g) whether the trade repository's process for setting fees is fair, transparent and appropriate, - (h) whether the trade repository's fees are inequitably allocated among the participants, have the effect of creating barriers to access or place an undue burden on any participant or class of participants, - (i) the manner and process for the Authority and other applicable regulatory agencies to receive or access derivatives data, including the timing, type of reports, and any confidentiality restrictions, - (j) whether the trade repository has robust and comprehensive policies, procedures, processes and systems to ensure the security and confidentiality of derivatives data, and

-(k) whether the trade repository has entered into a memorandum of understanding with its local securities or derivatives regulator.
+- 2. (1) In determining whether to designate an applicant as a trade repository under section 15 of the Act, it is anticipated that the Authority will consider a number of factors, including - whether it is in the public interest to designate the applicant, - the manner in which the trade repository proposes to comply with the Regulation, - whether the trade repository has meaningful representation on its governing body, - whether the trade repository has sufficient financial and operational resources for the proper performance of its functions, - whether the rules and procedures of the trade repository ensure that its business is conducted in an orderly manner that fosters both fair and efficient capital markets, and improves transparency in the derivatives market, - whether the trade repository has policies and procedures to effectively identify and manage conflicts of interest arising from its operation or the services it provides, - whether the requirements of the trade repository relating to access to its services are fair and reasonable, - whether the trade repository's process for setting fees is fair, transparent and appropriate, - whether the trade repository's fees are inequitably allocated among the participants, have the effect of creating barriers to access or place an undue burden on any participant or class of participants, - the manner and process for the Authority and other applicable regulatory agencies to receive or access derivatives data, including the timing, type of reports, and any confidentiality restrictions, - whether the trade repository has robust and comprehensive policies, procedures, processes and systems to ensure the security and confidentiality of derivatives data, and - whether the trade repository has entered into a memorandum of understanding with its local securities or derivatives regulator.

-Under paragraph 2(2)(b), the Authority will examine whether the trade repository has been, or will be, in compliance with securities legislation.
+The Authority will examine whether the trade repository has been, or will be, in compliance with securities legislation.
 This includes compliance with the Regulation and any terms and conditions attached to the Authority's recognition order in respect of a recognized trade repository.

-Under paragraph 2(2)(c), a trade repository that is applying for recognition must demonstrate that it has established, implemented, maintains and enforces appropriate written rules, policies and procedures that are in accordance with standards applicable to trade repositories.
+A trade repository that is applying for recognition must demonstrate that it has established, implemented, maintained and enforced appropriate written rules, policies and procedures that are in accordance with standards applicable to trade repositories.
 We consider that these rules, policies and procedures include, but are not limited to, the principles and key considerations and explanatory notes applicable to trade repositories in the PFMI Report.
 These principles are set out in the following chart, along with the corresponding sections of the Regulation the interpretation of which we consider ought to be consistent with the principles: